Glossary term

 View official source

-This term matters when teams design battery records, labeling schemes, or digital systems that must track a specific object over time.
+This term matters when teams design battery records, labeling schemes, or digital systems that must identify a specific battery over time.
 Without consistent identity, even accurate compliance information becomes hard to trust or reuse.

 Minespider commentary